fishyrene/fishyrene/README.md

 # *FISHYRENE*

 Hello there!
-I'm Fishyrene, 17 y.o lazy designer & programmer (kinda)
+I'm Fishyrene, 18 y.o lazy designer & programmer (kinda)

+Exploring & learning something new

 ### Projects
-- Zeolite, a Discord bot co-developed with @w3lcharm (now owned by **@crtmitchn**, because I dropped this)
+- Zeolite, a multifunctional Discord bot co-developed with @w3lcharm
 - RPC-Tool, WinUI 3 app that creates custom Discord rich presence, again co-developed with @w3lcharm
 - Something cool that will be released in...
 2024 I guess?